 Cleaning Wooden Chairs

-Wood furniture should be cleaned, wiped down, and polished regularly to maintain the luster.
+Wood furniture should be cleaned, wiped down, and sanitized regularly to maintain the luster.
 It’s important to take extra precautions with wooden furniture since harsh cleaners may ruin the finish.
 Also, regularly dust wooden chair frames with a soft duster that will not scratch the surface.

 For general cleaning, we recommend using a mild solution of soap and water applied with a damp, soft, nonabrasive cloth.
 Dry the wood immediately because leaving water on the wood for an extended period might damage the finish.

-Bleach can also be used provided it’s properly diluted and applied.
 Additionally, you can purchase cleaners that are specially formulated for wood, however; make sure you read the labels carefully to see if it’s an appropriate cleaner to use on a lacquer finish, which is what is used on all Holsag wooden chairs.
 The use of abrasive cleaners may void the frame warranty.